build-on-aws/bedrock-agent-txt2sql/README.md

 - Now we will need to modify the **Advanced prompts**.
-While your still in edit mode, Scroll dow to the advanced prompts section, and select `Edit`.
+While your still in edit mode, Scroll down to the advanced prompts section, and select `Edit`.

 ![ad prompt btn](images/advance_prompt_btn.png)